alfreimaz/mainwebsite/content/posts/articles/quantumLing.md

 measurement with "lap\" ($2/11 + 7/11 = 9/11$) is not the same as with a
 measurement through "file\" ($43/44 + 1/44 = 1$).
 But an identical
 distribution is what defines possibilistic non-signallity, showing it still does not hold in our case.
-And as such, one major issue arises: the instability of the corpus.
+And as such, one major issue arises&nbsp;: the instability of the corpus.
 It is extremely unlikely for probabilities to magically show patterns in their repeated sums.
 Furthermore, suppose, fixing a corpus, that we find a non-signalling system.
 Adding or removing a single word to that corpus could break the harmony between the distributions, making it signalling.
-Even more problematic, what would happen if we did it all again, with a much smaller sample?
+Even more problematic, what would happen if we did it all again, with a much smaller sample&nbsp;?
 Well, things might not change, but some attested combinations might disappear[^15] and in the same breath again change the probability distributions.
 We thus still need a way of solidifying probabilities in